srijan-paul/srijan-paul.github.io/src/content/index.md

 Currently, I work at <a href="https://deepsource.io/" target="_blank">DeepSource</a>.

-My other interests include math, pixel art, reading (and occassionaly writing) fiction.
+My other interests include math, pixel art, reading (and sometimes writing) fiction.
 You may find some amateur pixel art on <a href="https://twitter.com/_injuly" target="_blank">my twitter</a>.